uni-bremen-agst/SEE/Server/Backend/README.md

 ### File Service

-The file service allows for storing and retrieving files that are required to render Code Cities in SEE clients.
+The file service allows for storing and retrieving files that are required to render Code Cities in SEE clients.<br>
 Metadata to identify and retrieve files are stored in the relational database, while the actual files are stored in the backend-local file system.